Erin Lang: Career

 In the summer of 2000, she met the English musician Roger O'Donnell, then keyboard player with The Cure; the two worked together as co-writers on Lang's first album and continue to collaborate on some projects.
 In 2005, Lang and O'Donnell formed their own independent record label 99 Times out of 10 with the intention of releasing material by previously unsigned bands.
-They made the debut album with Mario Thaler at his studio in Weilheim south of Munich, Germany.
+They made their debut album with Mario Thaler at his studio in Weilheim, south of Munich, Germany.
 Under this label Lang released an EP.
 Choose Your Own Adventure.

 Lang sang on O'Donnell's 2006 album The Truth in Me and on two tracks of his 2009 album Songs From The Silver Box.

-In 2011 Lang began working on her second album Between You And The Sea in the countryside of Quebec Canada in various recording spaces, churches, meeting halls and artists lofts.
+In 2011, Lang began working on her second album Between You And The Sea in the countryside of Quebec Canada in various recording spaces, churches, meeting halls and artists lofts.
 The album was produced by Marc Lawson (Arcade Fire, Owen Palett, Timber Timbre) and featured members of Timber Timbre and Elfin Saddle.
-In between recording sessions Lang did some touring; she performed in the USA, South America and Canada, and made a tour of Europe, including a performance at the Le Guess Who? festival in Utrecht.
-The album was finally released in Germany Austria and Switzerland November 2013 by the Berlin-based label mikrokleinstgarten.
+In between recording sessions, Lang did some touring; she performed in the USA, South America and Canada, and made a tour of Europe, including a performance at the Le Guess Who? festival in Utrecht.
+The album was finally released in Germany Austria and Switzerland in November 2013 by the Berlin-based label mikrokleinstgarten.

-In 2014 Lang toured solo as Feral & Stray supporting Danish songstress Agnes Obel, on her European and Canadian tours for the release of the record Aventine.
+In 2014, Lang toured solo as Feral & Stray supporting Danish singer Agnes Obel, on her European and Canadian tours for the release of the record Aventine.

-In 2018 she performed on David Georgos' second album, Confidence.
+In 2018, she performed on David Georgos' second album, Confidence.